-I was even elected as a Neighborhood Commissioner by default, as I voted myself for the vacant seat, but I yielded to another person due to my health at that time.
+I was even elected as a Neighborhood Commissioner by default, as I voted myself for the vacant seat, but I yielded to another person who really wanted to be the commissioner at that time.
 My zip code is 20032, ward 7 of Washington, DC.
 The same ward Washington Mayor Muriel Bowser represents.

-Much of my decision to move into a Black neighborhood is grounded into my commitment to building a cohesive America where each one of the 323 million of us feels secure about our faith, race, and ethnicity, and cultural, political, and sexual orientation.
-My idea of America is shaped by the vision of our founding fathers, President Lincoln, Mahatma Gandhi, Martin Luther King Jr, President Obama, and the Quran.
+Much of my decision to move into a Black neighborhood is grounded in my commitment to building a cohesive America where each one of the 323 million of us feels secure about our faith, race, and ethnicity, and cultural, political, and sexual orientation.
+My idea of America is shaped by the vision of our founding fathers, President Lincoln, Mahatma Gandhi, Martin Luther King Jr, the Bhagavad Gita, and the Quran.

-Many conflicts and phobias cloud us that prevent us from being cohesive with our fellow human beings.
+Many conflicts and phobias cloud preventing us from being cohesive with our fellow human beings.
 One way to get out of the cloud is to get to know each other.
 Being different is OK.
 The Quran’s wisdom in 49:13 is central to my commitment, research, and pluralism activism.
 God says that he has deliberately created us into different communities, nations, races, and by extension, different religions.
-By the way, the anthropologists have discovered in the last fifty years we all originated in Africa and spread out into different regions and created nations, and communities.
+The Bhagavad Gita says we are all on family – Vasudhaiva Kutumbukum.
+By the way, anthropologists have discovered that we all originated in Africa and spread out into different regions, and created nations, and communities.

 Each one of us is unique with our own thumbprint, eye print, DNA, taste buds, clothes buds, and philosophical buds.
 Then HE says, that uniqueness is likely to create conflicts, and the best ones among you are those who learn about each other.
 As we learn to respect the otherness of the other (my definition of Pluralism) and accept the God-given uniqueness of each one of us, then conflicts fade and solutions emerge.
 Much of this you will find in the book American Muslim Agenda available at Amazon, Google, and the bookstores.